White Mountains Dolomites Resurvey

 July 18 – 24, 2021

-The White Mountains Research Station charges on a per person, per night basis that covers room and all meals (which are excellent).
-While GLORIA Great Basin will cover the cost of room and board, for those who can afford it, we suggest a donation of $50 per person per night to help offset these costs and support GLORIA's work.
+The White Mountains Research Station charges on a per person, per night basis that covers room.
+All meals will be provided by GLORIA Great Basin.
+While GLORIA Great Basin will cover the cost of room and board, for those who can afford it, we suggest a donation of $60 per person per night to help offset these costs and support GLORIA's work.

 The GLORIA White Mountains Dolomite Surveys will be on Cottonwood South, Patriarch Grove South, Sheep Mountain, and White Mountain Peak.
 All peaks peaks will require a short drive to the put-in, with the exception of White Mountain Peak, which will require a longer drive.
 For peak locations, take a look at our Locations page and zoom in on the White Mountains.
 If you have ever wanted to summit White Mountain Peak without that pesky hike, this is your trip!
 Unbelievable views, flora, and fauna abound.